clc3-CloudComputing/jku-ws20/3 Kubernetes/exercise 3.4/README.md

       type: LoadBalancer
     ```

-    * The `ports`-section specifies that the Service forwards its port 9999 to the Pod's port 8888.
+    * The `ports`-section specifies that the Service forwards all traffic on port 80 to the Pod's port on 8888.

     * The `selector` tells the Service to which Pods the requests should be routed.
 Here, the requests are forwarded to any Pods matching the label `app: demo`.